DominionAkinrotimi/Yoruba-Offensive-Language-Detection-Model/README.md

 ## Acknowledgments

-- The dataset used for training was sourced from [Kaggle](https://www.kaggle.com).
+- The dataset used for training was sourced from 🙈 (I'm shy).
 - Special thanks to the developers of **scikit-learn**, **Streamlit**, and **Flask** for their amazing libraries.

 ---